saurabhp75/saurabhp75.github.io/_notes/python.md

 1. Names refer to values/objects.

-2. Many names can refer to one value/object. x = 23
+2. Many names can refer to one value/object.
+For e.g.
+x = 23
 y = x

 3. Names are reassigned independently of other names When we said “y = x”, that doesn’t mean that they will always be the same forever.
 Reassigning x leaves y alone.
+For eg.
-For eg. x = 23 y = x x = 12 # this will not change the value refered to by the name 'y'
+x = 23
+y = x
+x = 12 # this will not change the value refered to by the name 'y'